umasivakumar232/Kickstarter-Analysis/README.md

 ![image](https://user-images.githubusercontent.com/85518330/122446242-0efde200-cf68-11eb-9b4b-8679cc5ea34b.png)

-### What can you conclude about the Outcomes based on Goals?
+### Conclusions from the Outcomes based on Goals

 - Lower goals of less than 5000 USD have the highest rate of success and form a majority of all play campaigns on Kickstarter
 - Plays with higher goals of between 35000 & 44999 USD also had a high success rate but these were very few in number and hence not a significant sample

 ### Challenges and Difficulties Encountered
--	I felt that the data set provided to us for the purpose of this exercise was somewhat limiting.
-Having more information on reasons why campaigns failed of were cancelled could help us analyze a comprehensive list of reasons/pitfalls for Louise to be cautious about
+-	Dataset provided for the purpose of this exercise was somewhat limiting with respect detailed reasons for each campaigns success or failure.
+This prevented us from providing a comprehensive list of reasons/pitfalls for Louise to be cautious about

 ## Results
 Our analysis uncovered the following insights that we would share with Louise